Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: The moduli spaces are irreducible symplectic varieties

-By Theorem \ref{thm:main} $M_{v}$ and $M_{v'}$ are deformation equivalent, and the deformation is locally trivial.
-It follows that they have resolutions $\widetilde{M}_{v}$ and $\widetilde{M}_{v'}$ of the singularities which are smooth and deformation equivalent as smooth varieties.
-In particular, their Hodge numbers are equal.
+By Theorem \ref{thm:main} $M_{v}(S,H)$ and $M_{u_k}(X,H_k)$ are deformation equivalent, and the deformation is locally trivial.
+Hence they have resolutions $\widetilde{M}_{v}$ and $\widetilde{M}_{u_k}$ of the singularities which are deformation equivalent as smooth varieties, so their Hodge numbers are equal.
 By Theorem 1.4 of \cite{GKKP} we then have and we are done.

-If $S$ is an Abelian surface, the proof is identical if $(m,k)\neq(2,1)$, replacing $M_{v}$ with $K_{v}$, $M_{v'}$ by $K_{v'}$, and using point (1) of Theorem \ref{thm:simconab} instead of Theorem \ref{thm:simcon}.
-The case $(m,k)=(2,1)$ has to be treated differently.
+If $S$ is an Abelian surface, the proof is identical if $(m,k)\neq(2,1)$, replacing moduli spaces of sheaves by the corresponding Albanese fibers and using Theorem \ref{thm:simconab}(1) instead of Theorem \ref{thm:simcon}.

-If $(m,k)=(2,1)$, by point (2) of Theorem \ref{thm:simconab} we have $\pi_{1}(K_{v}^{s})=\mathbb{Z}/2\mathbb{Z}$, hence $K_{v}$ has only two possible finite quasi-étale covers (up to isomorphism): one is $K_{v}$ itself, and the other will be denoted $Y_{v}$.
-We need to show that the exterior algebra of reflexive forms on $K_{v}$ and $Y_{v}$ are spanned by the reflexive pull-back of a symplectic form on $K_{v}$.
-To do so, it will be enough to show that both $K_{v}$ and $Y_{v}$ are birational to an irreducible symplectic manifold.
+The case $(m,k)=(2,1)$ has to be treated differently: by Theorem \ref{thm:simconab}(2) we have $\pi_{1}(K_{v}^{s}(S,H))=\mathbb{Z}/2\mathbb{Z}$, hence $K_{v}(S,H)$ has a unique (up to isomorphism) nontrivial connected finite quasi-\'etale cover $Y_{v}$.
+We need to show that the exterior algebra of reflexive forms on $K_{v}(S,H)$ and $Y_{v}$ are spanned by the reflexive pull-back of a symplectic form on $K_{v}(S,H)$.
+To do so, it will be enough to show that both $K_{v}(S,H)$ and $Y_{v}$ are birational to irreducible symplectic manifolds.

-For $K_{v}$, by point (2) of Theorem 1.6 in \cite{PR} we know that $K_{v}$ has a symplectic resolution which is an irreducible symplectic manifold (deformation equivalent to $OG_{6}$).
-For $Y_{v}$, by Proposition 5.3 of \cite{MRS} we know that it is birational to an irreducible symplectic manifold (deformation equivalent to $Hilb^{3}(K3)$).
+For $K_{v}(S,H)$, by point (2) of Theorem 1.6 in \cite{PR} we know that $K_{v}(S,H)$ has a symplectic resolution which is an irreducible symplectic manifold (in the deformation class $OG_{6}$).
+For $Y_{v}$, by Proposition 5.3 of \cite{MRS} we know that it is birational to an irreducible symplectic manifold deformation equivalent to $Hilb^{3}(K3)$.
 This concludes the proof.\endproof